 Start on the pathway to become a Double Dawg

 It's never too early to start planning your future.
-Department of Foods and Nutrition undergraduate students have a unique and valuable opportunity to earn both the Bachelor's and Master's degrees in five years or less with this dual-degree program.
+Department of Nutritional Sciences undergraduate students have a unique and valuable opportunity to earn both the Bachelor's and Master's degrees in five years or less with this dual-degree program.
 Students should review this option and speak with their advisor, and talk to the Pathway contact for the program no later than the end of their sophomore year.
 By year 3 of the undergraduate degree, students will apply to the dual-degree pathway and once admitted, begin to take graduate level courses.
 Up to 12 hours of graduate level courses will count in both programs.
 At the start of their senior year, students admitted to the Double Dawgs pathway will work with the graduate coordinator and apply to the graduate program.
 Students graduate with an undergraduate degree at the end of year 4 and are then admitted to the graduate program and earn their Master's degree by the end of year 5, or in some cases even earlier.

 Requirements to Apply